-47 (a) replace the goods; or (b) refund to the consumer the price paid by the consumer for the goods.
-(4) The implied warranty imposed by subsection (1), and the right to return goods set out in subsection (2), are each in addition to- (a) any other implied warranty or condition imposed by the common law, this Act or any other public regulation; and (b) any express warranty or condition stipulated by the producer or importer, distributor or retailer, as the case may be.
-Warranty on repaired goods 57.
-(1) A service provider warrants every new or reconditioned part installed during 10 any repair or maintenance work, and the labour required to install it, for a period of three months after the date of installation or such longer period as the supplier may specify in writing.
-(2) A warranty in terms of this section- (a) is concurrent with any other deemed, implied or express warranty; 15 (b) is void if the consumer has subjected the part, or the goods or property in which it was installed, to misuse or abuse; and (c) does not apply to ordinary wear and tear, having regard to the circumstances in which the goods are intended to ordinarily be used.
-Warning concerning fact and nature of risks 20 58.
-(1) The supplier of any activity or facility that is subject to any- (a) risk of an unusual character or nature; (b) risk of which a consumer could not reasonably be expected to be aware, or which an ordinarily alert consumer could not reasonably be expected to contemplate, in the circumstances; or 25 (c) risk that could result in serious injury or death, must specifically draw the fact, nature and potential effect of that risk to the attention of consumers in a form and manner that meets the standards set out in section 49.
-(2) A person who packages any hazardous goods for supply to consumers must display on or within that packaging a notice that meets the requirements of section 22, 30 and any other prescribed standards, providing the consumer with adequate instructions for the safe handling and use of those goods.
-(3) Subsection (2) does not apply to any hazardous goods to the extent that a substantially similar label or notice has been applied in terms of any other public regulation.
-35 (4) A person who installs any hazardous goods contemplated in subsection (2) for a consumer, or supplies any such goods to a consumer in conjunction with the performance of any services, must give the consumer the original copy of- (a) any document required in terms of that subsection; or (b) any similar document applied to those goods in terms of another public 40 regulation.
-Recovery and safe disposal of designated products or components 59.
-If any public regulation prohibits the disposal or deposit of any particular goods, or any components, remnants, containers or packaging of any goods, into a common waste collection system-45 (a) any person who in the ordinary course of business supplies goods of that kind to consumers, must accept the return of any such goods, components, remnants, containers or packaging from any consumer, without charge to the consumer, irrespective of whether that person supplied the particular object to that particular consumer; and
+- 57. (1) A service provider warrants every new or reconditioned part installed during any repair or maintenance work, and the labour required to install it, for a period of three months after the date of installation or such longer period as the supplier may specify in writing. - (2) A warranty in terms of this section- - (a) is concurrent with any other deemed, implied or express warranty; - (b) is void if the consumer has subjected the part, or the goods or property in which it was installed, to misuse or abuse; and

+(c) does not apply to ordinary wear and tear, having regard to the circumstances in which the goods are intended to ordinarily be used.

+Warning concerning fact and nature of risks

+- 58. (1) The supplier of any activity or facility that is subject to any- - (a) risk of an unusual character or nature; - (b) risk of which a consumer could not reasonably be expected to be aware, or which an ordinarily alert consumer could not reasonably be expected to contemplate, in the circumstances; or - (c) risk that could result in serious injury or death, must specifically draw the fact, nature and potential effect of that risk to the attention of 25 consumers in a form and manner that meets the standards set out in section 49. - (2) A person who packages any hazardous or unsafe goods for supply to consumers must display on or within that packaging a notice that meets the requirements of section 22, and any other applicable standards, providing the consumer with adequate instructions for the safe handling and use of those goods. - (3) Subsection (2) does not apply to any hazardous or unsafe goods to the extent that a substantially similar label or notice has been applied in terms of any other public regulation. - (4) A person who installs any hazardous or unsafe goods contemplated in subsection (2) for a consumer, or supplies any such goods to a consumer in conjunction with the 35 performance of any services, must give the consumer the original copy of- - (a) any document required in terms of that subsection; or - (b) any similar document applied to those goods in terms of another public regulation.

+Recovery and safe disposal of designated products or components

-(b) any person who in the ordinary course of business produces, imports or distributes any such goods as part of the supply chain by which those goods reach the consumer, must in turn accept the return of any such goods, components, remnants, containers or packaging from any supplier contemplated in paragraph (a).
+- 59. (1) If any national legislation prohibits the disposal or deposit of any particular goods, or any components, remnants, containers or packaging of any goods, into a common waste collection system- - (a) any person who in the ordinary course of business supplies goods of that kind to consumers, must accept the return of any such goods, components, remnants, containers or packaging from any consumer, without charge to the consumer, irrespective of whether that person supplied the particular object to that particular consumer; and - (b) any person who in the ordinary course of business produces, imports or distributes any such goods as part of the supply chain by which those goods 50 reach the consumer, must in turn accept the return of any such goods, components, remnants, containers or packaging from any supplier contemplated in paragraph (a).